 Q - What if I don’t need the deferment and I want to continue making payments?

 A - You may simply continue making payments as you normally would.

 Q - Will SECU automatically defer my consumer loan and credit card payments for three months?

 A - Yes, excluding certain accounts.
-All consumer loans and credit cards will automatically receive the deferment during the week of August 1 2020.
-Finance charges will continue to accrue, and the maturity date of your loan(s), as applicable, will be extended.
+All consumer loans and credit cards automatically received the deferment during the week of August 1 2020.
+Finance charges will continue to accrue, and the maturity date of your loan(s), as applicable, has been extended.
 The only loans not eligible for deferment are consumer loans or credit cards that are associated with bankruptcy.

 Q - What is the process to opt out of the deferment on my credit card?

 A - There is no need to cancel the deferment.
 Continue to make payments on your credit card as you normally would.

 Q - Can I make payments on my consumer loan and/or credit card during the deferment period if I choose to?